You may be able to sue the trucking company as well as the trucker who hit you. Let us help you file your claim.

 Sorting out the accident’s cause and identifying the appropriate party to pursue for damages can be complex and confusing.
 Let a personal injury lawyer handle this part of your case.
 They will have access to records, reports, and investigative notes that help them guide your compensation case.

-A Lawyer Can Help You Collect Key Evidence In Your Case
+A Lawyer Can Help You Collect Key Evidence in Your Case

 - Cargo loads and weights